wyixin/edx-platform/docs/en_us/course_authors/source/create_new_course.rst

 .. warning:: If you have links to a file you delete, those links will be broken.
 Ensure you change those links before deleting the file.

-.. _`Add Static Pages`:
+.. _`Add Pages`:

 ****************
-Add Static Pages
+Add Pages
 ****************
-You can add static pages to your course.
-Each static page appears in your courses navigation bar.
+You can add pages to your course.
+Each page appears in your courses navigation bar.
-For example, the following navigation bar includes a **Syllabus** and **Projects** static pages.
+For example, the following navigation bar includes a **Syllabus** and **Projects** pages.

 .. image:: Images/image157.png

-You can use static pages for a syllabus, grading policy, course handouts, or any other purpose.
+You can use pages for a syllabus, grading policy, course handouts, or any other purpose.

-You can also add an instant hangout to a static page.
+You can also add an instant hangout to a page.
 See :ref:`Using an Instant Hangout in Your Course` for more information.

 .. note:: The Course Info, Discussion, Wiki, and Progress pages are displayed to students by default.
 You cannot delete these pages.

-To create a static page:
+To create a page:

 #.
-From the **Content** menu, select **Static Pages**.
+From the **Content** menu, select **Pages**.
 #.
 Click **New Page**.
 The following screen opens:

   .. image:: Images/image161.png